-Action 4 of the OECD's base erosion and profitshifting (BEPS) initiative addresses tax reduction strategies relating to the use of corporate interest deductions.
-For example, Action 4 is primarily concerned with transactions used by multinational groups of corporations that locate interest expense deductions in high-tax jurisdictions, create interest expense deductions in excess of actual interest expenses, and use debt financing to fund the generation of tax-exempt income.
+Action 4 of the OECD's basis erosion and profit shifting initiative (BEPS) addresses tax reduction strategies relating to the use of corporate interest deductions.
+For example, Action 4 is primarily concerned with transactions used by multinational groups of corporations that locate interest expense deductions in high-tax jurisdictions, create interest expense deductions in excess of actual interest expenses and use debt financing to fund the generation of taxexempt income.
 The approaches advocated by the OECD generally include limiting an entity's interest deductions to a fixed percentage of the entity's income or the income of the entire group.
-The European Union's Anti-Tax Avoidance Directive (ATAD) proposes broadly similar measures, such as a limitation of an entity's deductions for net borrowing costs to 30% of the entity's EBITDA.
+The EU Anti-Tax Avoidance Directive (ATAD) proposes broadly similar measures, such as a limitation of an entity's deductions for net borrowing costs to 30% of the entity's EBITDA.

 The United States is not expected to adopt any of the action items that make up the OECD's BEPS initiative.
-The above-described 2017 tax act provisions - such as the new §163(j), the BEAT, and the antihybrid provision - however, are motivated by concerns similar to the concerns behind BEPS Action 4 and ATAD.
-The 30% limitation of new §163(j) is especially similar to measures proposed in BEPS Action 4 and ATAD.
+The provisions of the TCJA described above, however, such as the new Section 163(j), the BEAT, and the anti-hybrid provision, are motivated by concerns similar to the concerns behind BEPS Action 4 and ATAD.
+The 30% limitation of new Section 163(j) is especially similar to measures proposed in BEPS Action 4 and ATAD.

-The draft tax reform bills that preceded the Act included other provisions that were similar to recommendations in BEPS Action 4 and ATAD, but that did not make it into the final version of the legislation.
+The draft tax reform bills that preceded the TCJA included other provisions that were similar to recommendations in BEPS Action 4 and ATAD, but that did not make it into the final version of the legislation.

-For instance, §4302 of the version of the bill originally passed by the House of Representatives on November 16, 2017, would have limited the interest deductions of a domestic corporation that is a member of an "international financial reporting group."
-Like the limitation under the EU ATAD, this limitation was based on the group's EBITDA.
+For instance, Section 4302 of the version of the bill originally passed by the House of Representatives on November 16, 2017, would have limited the interest deductions of a domestic corporation that is a member of an "international financial reporting group."
+Like the limitation under the EU Anti-Tax Avoidance Directive, this limitation was based on the group's EBITDA.

-Similarly, §14221 of the version of the bill passed by the Senate on December 2, 2017, would have disallowed a portion of the interest deduction of a domestic corporation that is a member of a multinational group in an amount that was generally intended to make the domestic interest deduction consistent with the debt-equity ratio of the entire multinational group.
+Similarly, Section 14221 of the version of the bill passed by the Senate on December 2, 2017, would have disallowed a portion of the interest deduction of a domestic corporation that is a member of a multinational group in an amount that was generally intended to make the domestic interest deduction consistent with the debt-equity ratio of the entire multinational group.

-Although the United States has been vocal in its opposition to BEPS and similar anti-tax-avoidance measures, provisions that are motivated by BEPS-like concerns and that implement strategies similar to the provisions advocated by the OECD and the broader international tax community seem to appear repeatedly in draft legislation proposed by U.S. lawmakers.
+Although the United States has been vocal in its opposition to BEPS and similar anti-tax avoidance measures, provisions that are motivated by BEPS-like concerns and that implement strategies similar to the provisions advocated by the OECD and the broader international tax community seem to appear repeatedly in draft legislation proposed by U.S. lawmakers.
+With the enactment of the TCJA, some of those provisions are now law in the United States.
+This may be because there are few alternatives to BEPS-like measures that are available to protect the United States' tax base